How to Build a Simple Trellis for a Tomato and Vegetable Garden

 The total cost of supplies listed below is about $20; available at your local home improvement store.

-- Elbow brackets to connect tubing at each corner - 2 brackets
+- 2 Elbow brackets to connect tubing at each corner.

-- U brackets to fasten tubing to raised bed on each end (if applicable) - 2 brackets
+- 2 U brackets to fasten tubing to raised bed on each end (if applicable).

-- Screws to attach U brackets to raised bed - 4 screws
+- 4 screws to attach U brackets to the raised bed.

-- Nylon trellis netting - inexpensive to buy premade for a trellis, usually sold in 5 ft height by various lengths.
-In this case a 8 ft x 5 ft size.
+- Nylon trellis netting, which is inexpensive to buy premade for a trellis.
+It is usually sold in 5 ft height by various lengths.
+In this case, a 8 ft x 5 ft size.